mbm149/mbm149/README.md

 <!--
 **mbm149/mbm149** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->
+I am currently a Cloud Security Incident Response Analyst(www.linkedin.com/in/michael-brand-martinez-mbm).
+I am always eager to learn, collaborate and make an impact!!!

+- 🔭 I’m currently working as Cloud Security Incident Response Analyst
+- 🌱 I’m currently learning GCP, ArgoCd, and Terrarom
+- 📫 How to reach me: mbm.25149@gmail.com
+- ⚡ bilingual (English && Spanish )

 ### 🧰 Languages and Tools